Tiny-Foxes/superuser-outfox/README.md

 *A. Submit a feature request detailing what feature you would like to have added to the theme.
 If you know a bit of Lua yourself, feel free to give implementing it yourself a go!
 You can even submit a pull request to the main theme if you'd like.*

 **Q. I found a bug in the theme.
 What should I do?**
-*A. Submit an issue report detailing what bug you encountered and how to reproduce it, as well as what OS, OutFox build, and theme version you are using.
+*A. Submit an issue report detailing what bug you encountered and how to reproduce it, as well as what OS, OutFox build, and theme version and branch you are using.
 Please keep in mind that a feature request and an issue report are two very different things.
 Feature requests sent as issue reports will not be considered and deleted upon review.*

 **Q. Someone is using code from this theme in their own!
 I want to report it!**
 *A. Awesome!
 I'm glad people find my code useful.
 Don't see it as them stealing my code, see it as them appreciating the open-source library to its fullest.
 I am more than happy with people grabbing code or features or ideas they see in this theme.
 Sure, I may own a lot of it, but I'm not stingy.
 I bear plenty of fruit on this tree of creativity, pick and eat, best friends.*